solinwolf/DJI_App/README.md

+#DJI_App
 software of DJI developer challenge
 HOW TO USE
  1. cd src
  2. make
-the excutable locates at "output" directory
+The excutable locates at "output" directory